GreptimeTeam/docs/docs/v0.7/en/contributor-guide/datanode/data-persistence-indexing.md

 ## Index Files

-For each SST file, in addition to the internal index within the SST file, GreptimeDB also creates a separate file to store  index structures for that SST file.
+For each SST file, GreptimeDB not only maintains an internal index but also generates a separate file to store the index structures specific to that SST file.

 The index files utilize the [Puffin][3] format, which offers significant flexibility, allowing for the storage of additional metadata and supporting a broader range of index structures.

 ![Puffin](/puffin.png)

-Currently, the inverted index serves as the first separate index structure supported, stored in the index file in the form of a Blob.
+Currently, the inverted index is the first supported index structure, and it is stored within the index file as a Blob.

 ## Inverted Index

 In version 0.7, GreptimeDB introduced the inverted index to accelerate queries.

 The inverted index is a common index structure used for full-text searches, mapping each word in the document to a list of documents containing that word.
-We have applied this technology, originating from search engines, to the time series database GreptimeDB.
+Greptime has adopted this technology, which originates from search engines, for use in the time series databases.

-Search engines and time series databases belong to two different domains.
-Although the principle of the inverted index technology applied is similar, there are some conceptual migrations:
+Search engines and time series databases operate in separate domains, yet the principle behind the applied inverted index technology is similar.
+This similarity requires some conceptual adjustments:
 1. Term: In GreptimeDB, it refers to the column value of the time series.
 2. Document: In GreptimeDB, it refers to the data segment containing multiple time series.

-The introduction of the inverted index allows GreptimeDB to skip data segments that do not meet the conditions during queries, thereby improving scanning performance.
+The inverted index enables GreptimeDB to skip data segments that do not meet query conditions, thus improving scanning efficiency.

 ![Inverted index searching](/inverted-index-searching.png)

-For example, in the above query, retrieve the data segments where `job` = `apiserver`, `handler` matches the regex `.*users`, and `status` matches the regex `4..` from the inverted index, and get the data segment list `[1]`.
-Subsequently, only the data segment needs to be scanned, reducing a large number of IO operations.
+For instance, the query above uses the inverted index to identify data segments where `job` equals `apiserver`, `handler` matches the regex `.*users`, and `status` matches the regex `4...`.
+It then scans these data segments to produce the final results that meet all conditions, significantly reducing the number of IO operations.

 ### Inverted Index Format

 The inverted index is stored by column internally, and each column's inverted index block consists of FST and a Bitmap storing data segment IDs.

-The FST (Finite State Transducer) allows us to store mappings from column values to Bitmap positions in a compact format and provides excellent search performance and complex search capabilities (such as regular expression matching).
+The FST (Finite State Transducer) allows GreptimeDB to store mappings from column values to Bitmap positions in a compact format and provides excellent search performance and supports complex search capabilities (such as regular expression matching).

 The Bitmap is used to store data segment IDs, with each bit representing a data segment, and a 1 indicates that the data segment contains the column value.